WireGuard vs OpenVPN: Speed vs. Security

 Is WireGuard TCP or UDP?

 WireGuard uses UDP as a transport layer.
 This means it can send packets of information with connectionless communication.
-While this essentially makes your online activity move faster, it also has the potential to reduce security.
-With connectionless communication, your packets aren’t guaranteed to arrive at their intended destination.
+While this essentially speeds up your online activity, it also has the potential to reduce security.

 +